wrike/pytest-hoverfly/README.md

 There are two use cases: to record a new test and to use recordings.

 #### Prerequisites
+You need to have [Docker](https://www.docker.com/) installed. `pytest-hoverfly` uses it under the hood to create Hoverfly instances.

 Create a directory to store simulation files.
 Pass `--hoverfly-simulation-path` option when calling `pytest`.
 The path may be absolute or relative to your `pytest.ini` file.
 E.g. if you have a structure like this: